MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 Within the highly inter-connected system that is metabolism, specific reaction arrangements seem to recur frequently, so-called “reaction [[motifs]]”.

-While automated approaches, involving graph theoretical analysis of metabolic systems represented as networks, highlighted certain metabolic motifs as significant compared to random networks, it was subsequently shown that this result is dependent both on the original network representation used and the randomized networks used for comparison [72].
+While automated approaches, involving graph theoretical analysis of metabolic systems represented as networks, highlighted certain metabolic motifs as significant compared to random networks, it was subsequently shown that this result is dependent both on the original network representation used and the randomized networks used for comparison [[@beberArtefactsStatisticalAnalyses2012|[72] ]].

-> #TODO [72] Artefacts in statistical analyses of network motifs: general framework and application to metabolic networks.

 ### 3.2.
 Dynamics and regulation of metabolism

 > #Box Philosophical remarks 3.C
 > This means that in order to capture the concentration of all the other molecules involved in these reactions, we need to consider dynamics of a series of intertwined cyclic reaction systems, rather than linear pathways akin to an assembly line.
-Indeed, it has been argued that cyclic reaction motifs should form the basis of developing a dynamic understanding of cell metabolism [73].
+Indeed, it has been argued that cyclic reaction motifs should form the basis of developing a dynamic understanding of cell metabolism [[@reichEnergyMetabolismCell1981|[73] ]].
 > It must also be noted that co-substrates, and possibly other key metabolites, can have ‘conserved’ concentrations in the time scales of metabolic flux dynamics.
-In other words, these metabolites form ‘conserved moieties’ within the system, similar to enzymes, such that altering of the total pool size of these co-substrates or the ratio of their different forms (e.g. the NAD+/NADH ratio) can possibly affect the flux distribution across different pathways that they are connected to [74, 75, 70, 76, 73, 77]. #ReferenceSource
+In other words, these metabolites form ‘conserved moieties’ within the system, similar to enzymes, such that altering of the total pool size of these co-substrates or the ratio of their different forms (e.g. the NAD+/NADH ratio) can possibly affect the flux distribution across different pathways that they are connected to [74, 75, 70, 76, [[@reichEnergyMetabolismCell1981|73]], 77]. #ReferenceSource

-> #TODO Add ref [73] "Energy metabolism of the cell : a theoretical treatise".

 #### 3.2.1.
 Biochemical reactions and thermodynamics